15 Health Benefits Of

 Improving bioavailability in foods

 Black pepper may help by enhancing the bioavailability of important nutritional compounds in many foods.
-There's a great postpositively used redux of the say "you are what you eat" which goes "you are NOT what you eat, you are what you absorb".
+There's a great postpositively used redux of the saying "you are what you eat" which goes "you are NOT what you eat, you are what you absorb".

 It's an important distinction to make that consuming nutrients and absorbing them are not necessarily the exact same thing.
 Bioavailability refers to how easy it is for nutrients to be processed with something considered exceptionally bioavailable to be very easy to process.